feczkob/climbing-stuff/README.md

 ---

-**Note:** Some scrapers use Selenium and require ChromeDriver installed.
+**Note:** Some scrapers may require additional setup (e.g. specific headers or handling for dynamic content).
+The application is configured to use mock data by default, which is stored in the `tests/mocks` directory.

 ## Running Tests

 ### E2E Tests